magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 1) The code is buggy, or the typechecker/linter itself is buggy.
 If this is the case, see if someone has already reported this issue (if not, file an issue).
 2) The typechecker is correct, but it's a confusing error message, and we just need to debug more.

-A comment like "x is wrong" is almost never sufficient - if it really is wrong, please file a bug report and link to it!
+For Flow/TypeScript especially, a comment like "x is wrong" is almost never sufficient - if it really is wrong, please file a bug report and link to it in the comment :)

 **Bad Examples**